alanbarretto/swiss-tournament/readme.md

 ## How to Use

-Using the terminal, cd to the directory containing the VM files.
-Then, cd to the vagrant subdirectory.
+Using the terminal, change directory to the folder containing the VM files.
+Then, change directory to the vagrant subdirectory.
 From there, run the command `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.
 This may take quite a while (many minutes) depending on how fast your Internet connection is.

 When it is done, you will get your shell prompt back.
 This time, type `vagrant ssh` to log in to your newly installed Linux VM!